grafana/agent/docs/overview.md

 so some Prometheus features, such as querying, local storage, recording rules, and alerts aren't present. `remote_write`, service discovery, and relabeling rules are included.

+The Grafana Cloud Agent has a concept of an "instance", each of which acts as its own mini Prometheus agent with own `scrape_configs` section and `remote_write` rules.
+Most users will only ever need to define one instance.
+Multiple instances will be more useful in the future when a clustering mode is added to the Agent.

 The Grafana Cloud Agent can be deployed in two modes: